Skip to main content

 Fishserve is also the appointed Approved Service Delivery Organisation (ASDO).
 As the ASDO Fishserve has direct accountability to the Minister for all functions and duties transferred to it.
 These service functions include vessel and GPR registrations, and Annual Catch Entitlement (ACE) management.

-For more information vist the FishServe website or the FINNZ website.
+For more information vist the Fishserve website

 Seafood Innovations Limited